 26 Oct 2022, 08:45

-Everyone knows maple syrup and beaver tails as Canadian cuisines.
+Everyone knows maple syrup and beaver tails as Canadian cuisine.
 But let's go beyond them and introduce other best Canadian foods, their particular usages in ceremonies, and simple recipes for everyone to for everyone to try leisurely at home.
 Here is a list of the eleven best Canada cuisines and traditional foods.

 08 Jul 2024, 06:09